 What is Bitcoin?

 If the concept of cryptocurrency seems foreign to you, then you’re not alone.
 While Bitcoin technically was invented almost ten years ago, it’s not until recently that the majority of people started hearing about it.

-Bitcoin was invented as an alternative to government issued money – a true “peer-to-peer” transaction with no involved third party.
-Your paper money, and whatever you have stored in the bank, is obviously government issued, but it’s something that only has value so long as your home country is a trusted, respected, and a financially viable nation.
+Bitcoin was invented as an alternative to government-issued money – a true “peer-to-peer” transaction with no involved third party.
+Your paper money, and whatever you have stored in the bank, is obviously government-issued, but it’s something that only has value so long as your home country is a trusted, respected, and financially viable nation.
 Take a look at your old American History textbooks, and you’ll note a large number of financial catastrophes related to currency losing value during the fall of the Confederacy and during the period of the Articles of Confederation.
 Money that was issued by failing governments lost all value, and lost it quickly, leaving those in possession of it with nothing.